Please submit your nominations to honor Milirary Service

 Killed by sniper in Vietnam

-Helicopter Pilot Shot down in Vietnam
+Helicopter Pilot lost in the South China Sea: Vietnam

 Decorated Military Service